Skip to main content

 9 mentions Positive Neutral Negative

-• “A game brought down both by the developer and the fanbase, the blueprint for a great game was there but buggy hitboxes, lackluster training mode, bad wifi, and frankly horrible community support managers make this game a hard sell.
+• “A game brought down both by the developer and the fanbase.
+The blueprint for a great game was there but buggy hitboxes, lackluster training mode, bad WiFi, and frankly horrible community support managers make this game a hard sell.
 It should have maybe released in arcades before console as this is just an incomplete game.”

-• “The game randomly freezes at times for me and sometimes I get a random network error.
-I'm not sure if this is just a me issue or if this happened to other people, but the fact that this happens and I get penalized for it is frustrating.
+• “So the game is awesome, I love everything about it (except you Kain), but the game randomly freezes at times for me and sometimes I get 'random network error has occurred.'
+I'm not sure if this is just me or if it happens to others, but the fact that this happens and I get penalized for it (fair play points) is BS.
 The ranked system is also bad because the rank points you get are so low that if you get promoted and then lose the next match, you'll be demoted.
-Sometimes you get matched up against people 5+ ranks above you for some reason.”
+I personally think that system is an afterthought.
+You don't get rewarded for winning streaks like in SF6, and to top it all off, sometimes you get matched against people 5+ ranks above you for some reason.
+Aside from all this, the game is awesome but I genuinely hope SNK fixes these issues.”

 • replayability